 Take advantage of Kent’s schedule.
 Wednesdays and Fridays are often good days to catch up and plan ahead.
 In The Boarding School Survival Guide, Sarah Cho '14 advises, “Do not wait until Sunday to start weekend homework.”

-Plan ahead and break down larger assignments, like test and essays,into smaller parts to complete over a few days.
+Plan ahead and break down larger assignments, like tests and essays,into smaller parts to complete over a few days.
 Space out your studying instead of cramming.
 Cramming may feel intense, but it doesn’t keep the information in your brain for long-term.